Downward trendlines are drawn from the highs sloping downward, signaling bearish sentiment in forex, energy, or index markets.

 Energies (e.g., crude oil, natural gas)

-Shares (CFDs on global stocks)
+Shares (CFDs on global equities)

 Metals (gold, silver, platinum)